kullbachxyz/website/content/posts/leaving-icloud-photos.md

 +++
 date = '2025-08-15T08:23:14+02:00'
-title = 'Leaving iCloud'
+title = 'Taking Back Control of My Photos with Immich'
 +++

-In order to reduce my reliance on cloud hosted services, I have mmade a shift to self-host as much as i can.
+In order to reduce my reliance on cloud hosted services, I have made a shift to self-host as much as i can.
 This post serves as documentation for my latest addition: [Immich](https://immich.app/) as a iCloud Photos replacement.

 I am going to assume you have a instance of immich running.
 If not, its well documented on their site.